About Bhai Dooj or Bhai Duj

 Bhai Dooj 2014

 Bhai Dooj 2014 was celebrated by the people on 25th of October, at Saturday.

 History and Legends of Bhaiya Duj

 In the Vedic era, the legend of the Bhai duj is the God Yama (Yamraj), also known as the Lord of death.
-It is believed that the God Yama goes to visit his sister Yamuna on this day and she kindly welcomed him by making a tilak on his forehead, so it is celebrated as Bhai duj still.
-God Yama had given his sister a Vardhan that anyone who see his sister on this day will be free from all his/her sin and got Moksha.
-From that day, brothers go to see their sisters on this great day for their wellbeing.
+It is believed that, the God Yama was used to visit his sister Yamuna on this day and she kindly welcomed him by making a tilak on his forehead, which is still celebrated as Bhai duj.
+God Yama had given his sister a Vardan that anyone who see his sister on this day will be free from all his/her sins and got Moksha.
+From that day, brothers go to see their sisters on this great day for their well-being.
 That’s why, Bhai Duj is also famous by the name of Yama-Dwitiya.

-Another myth of the Bhai Duj, Mahavir (founder of the Jainism) got nirvana at this day and his brother (King Nandivardhan) was very upset as he neglected him and reassured by his sister (Sudarshana).
+Another myth of the Bhai Duj is, Mahavir (founder of the Jainism), who got nirvana at this day and his brother (King Nandivardhan) was very upset as he neglected him and reassured by his sister (Sudarshana).
 That’s why sisters are revered by their dear brothers at the Bhai Duj festival.

 One more myth is, Lord Krishna returned to his home and went to meet his sister Subhadra after killing the demon named, Narakasura.
 Subhadra welcomed his brother, Lord Krishna, very kindly by making a tilak on his forehead.
-Hence, this day became the never-ending bond of the love and care between the brothers and sisters.
+Hence, this day has became the celebration point of never-ending bond of the love and care between the brothers and sisters.

-Sisters wake up early in the morning on this day and embellish their Puja Thali, put a vermilion paste as a sacred tika on the forehead, do arti, then they make pray to the God for the long and successful life of their cherished brother.
-In turn, they get gift and lot of promises from their brother to protect their life from the bad forces.
-On this occasion, special gifts are available in the market at very nice prices.
+Sisters wake up early in the morning on this day and decorate their Puja Thali, put a vermilion paste as a sacred tika on the brother’s forehead, do arti, then they make pray to the God for the long and successful life of their cherished brothers.
+In turn, they get nice gift and lot of promises from their brothers to get protected whole life from the bad forces.
+On this occasion, special gifts are available in the market at very affordable prices.